 - Time Spent: This column shows the guest's total "active" minutes in the event, which refers to the amount of time the guest is actually present in that event space.

 Let's take a look at an example...

-Say you had two events running at the same time - the Presentation Room and the Networking Lounge.
+Say you had two events running at the same time - Event A and Event B.

-If a user enters into the Networking Lounge at 10:00 AM, stays for 10 minutes, and then leaves to go to the Presentation Room.
-In the Presentation Room, that same user stays for 30 minutes and then returns back to the Networking Lounge for a further 10 minutes.
+If a user enters into Event A at 10:00 AM, stays for 10 minutes, and then leaves to go to Event B. In Event B, that same user stays for 30 minutes and then returns back to Event A for a further 10 minutes.
 The relevant login and logout times for this user would be recorded as follows:

 Login Time: 10:00 AM

 Time Spent: 20 minutes (10 active minutes in the beginning, and 10 active minutes in the end)

 Login Time: 10:10 AM